yupbank/tree_to_tensorflow/README.md

 # The Goal is to have one unified tree runtime

-	* Convert a spark Tree/Forest into Tensorflow Graph.
+	* Convert a xgboost Tree/Forest into Tensorflow Graph.

 	* Convert a sciki-learn Tree/Forest into Tensorflow Graph.